Open Source Project: Introduction to Python

 ♻️ 🛠️

-Open-Source Project: Introduction to Python
+Open Source Project: Introduction to Python

-Learning objectives:
+Learning objectives

-• Familiarize with Python syntax
+• Familiarize yourself with Python syntax.

-• Learn good debugging and development practices
+• Learn good debugging and development practices.

-• Understand how to extend a Python package (CoLRev)
+• Understand how to extend a Python package (CoLRev).

-Information on this session:
+Information on this session

 • Form groups of three to four participants to collaborate on the tasks, solve them together, and engage in meaningful discussions about your solutions.